Ionic bonding: Strength of the bonding

-The attractive forces defining the strength of ionic bonding can be modeled by Coulomb's Law.
+The attractive forces defining the strength of ionic bonding can be modeled by Coulomb's law.
 Ionic bond strengths are typically (cited ranges vary) between 170 and 1500 kJ/mol.

 Polarization power effects

-Ions in crystal lattices of purely ionic compounds are spherical; however, if the positive ion is small and/or highly charged, it will distort the electron cloud of the negative ion, an effect summarised in Fajans' rules.
+Ions in crystal lattices of purely ionic compounds are spherical; however, if the positive ion is small and/or highly charged, it will distort the electron cloud of the negative ion, an effect summarized in Fajans' rules.
 This polarization of the negative ion leads to a build-up of extra charge density between the two nuclei, that is, to partial covalency.
 Larger negative ions are more easily polarized, but the effect is usually important only when positive ions with charges of 3+ (e.g., Al3+) are involved.
 However, 2+ ions (Be2+) or even 1+ (Li+) show some polarizing power because their sizes are so small (e.g., LiI is ionic but has some covalent bonding present).
-Note that this is not the ionic polarization effect that refers to displacement of ions in the lattice due to the application of an electric field.
+Note that this is not the ionic polarization effect that refers to the displacement of ions in the lattice due to the application of an electric field.

 Comparison with covalent bonding

-In ionic bonding, the atoms are bound by attraction of oppositely charged ions, whereas, in covalent bonding, atoms are bound by sharing electrons to attain stable electron configurations.
+In ionic bonding, the atoms are bound by the attraction of oppositely charged ions, whereas, in covalent bonding, atoms are bound by sharing electrons to attain stable electron configurations.
 In covalent bonding, the molecular geometry around each atom is determined by valence shell electron pair repulsion VSEPR rules, whereas, in ionic materials, the geometry follows maximum packing rules.
 One could say that covalent bonding is more directional in the sense that the energy penalty for not adhering to the optimum bond angles is large, whereas ionic bonding has no such penalty.
 There are no shared electron pairs to repel each other, the ions should simply be packed as efficiently as possible.
 This often leads to much higher coordination numbers.
 In NaCl, each ion has 6 bonds and all bond angles are 90°.
 In CsCl the coordination number is 8.
-By comparison carbon typically has a maximum of four bonds.
+By comparison, carbon typically has a maximum of four bonds.

 Purely ionic bonding cannot exist, as the proximity of the entities involved in the bonding allows some degree of sharing electron density between them.
 Therefore, all ionic bonding has some covalent character.
 Thus, bonding is considered ionic where the ionic character is greater than the covalent character.
 The larger the difference in electronegativity between the two types of atoms involved in the bonding, the more ionic (polar) it is.
 Bonds with partially ionic and partially covalent character are called polar covalent bonds.
 For example, Na–Cl and Mg–O interactions have a few percent covalency, while Si–O bonds are usually ~50% ionic and ~50% covalent.
 Pauling estimated that an electronegativity difference of 1.7 (on the Pauling scale) corresponds to 50% ionic character, so that a difference greater than 1.7 corresponds to a bond which is predominantly ionic.